-- privacy

-- be treated with dignity and respect

-- lead an independent life and to be enabled to do so

-- choose how they live their lives

-- the protection of the law

-- have their human and civil rights upheld regardless of ethnic origin, gender, sexuality, impairment or disability, age, religious or cultural background.
+- lead an independent life and to be enabled to do so - choose how they live their lives - the protection of the law - have their human and civil rights upheld regardless of ethnic origin, gender, sexuality, impairment or disability, age, religious or cultural background.

-Braintree Area u3a will also follow the principles enshrined within the England and Wales Care Act 2014.
+u3a will also follow the principles enshrined within the England and Wales Care Act 2014/ Section 4 of the Adult Support and Protection (Scotland) Act 2007/ according to the Northern Ireland Charity Commission guidelines [delete as appropriate].

-- Principle 1 Empowerment whereby the approach is focused on the individual making their own decision and gaining informed consent, where possible. - Principle 2 Prevention seeking to take steps to prevent issues from arising or escalating. - Principle 3 Proportionality responding in a proportionate way to the issue/s being presented. - Principle 4 Protection seeking to keep the membership safe and protection for those deemed to be at risk.
+- Principle 1 Empowerment whereby the approach is focused on the individual making their own decision and gaining informed consent, where possible. - Principle 2 Prevention seeking to take steps to prevent issues from arising or escalating. - Principle 3 Proportionality responding in a proportionate way to the issue/s being presented.

-- Principle 5 Partnership reporting incidents to the relevant statutory bodies and liaising with the Trust. - Principle 6 Accountability accurate recording of incidents.
+- Principle 4 Protection seeking to keep the membership safe and protection for those deemed to be at risk. - Principle 5 Partnership reporting incidents to the relevant statutory bodies and liaising with the Trust. - Principle 6 Accountability accurate recording of incidents.
 Reporting incidents, as required, to the Trust and to relevant regulatory authorities.

-3. Procedure
+Procedure